Tuesday, September 2, 2014

 Prof. Warland is power-pointing one of his objects.

-In his talk, Prof. Warland showed crosses too, but there were older and made from gold or gold plated.
-He explained that Byzantine stylistic elements passing through Italy had been transferred to Aachen, to Charlemagne's court.
+In his talk, Prof. Warland showed crosses as well, but they were older and made of gold or gold-plated.
+He explained that Byzantine stylistic elements that had passed through Italy had been transferred to Aachen and Charlemagne's court.

 The Adelhauser Tragealtar (©Augustinermuseum/A. Kilian)